 When private and / or job mobile numbers are not in NMBU’s systems.

-The number must be entered in UBW / Agresso or FS before you can use it to receive one-time code on SMS.
+If your mobile number is not available for selection under Secure logon, or the number is incorrect, the number must be entered in UBW / Agresso or FS before you can use it to receive one-time codes on SMS.
 It will take some time from entering the mobile number in UBW / Agresso or FS before it becomes available on brukerdata.nmbu.no.

 What is Two-factor authentication (2FA)?

 Two-factor authentication is a safer way to log in where the user must confirm their identity twice, usually first with user name and password and then using a device such as cell phone or code chip.
-For NMBU’s part, the authentication will take place by user name and password, then one-time code on SMS.
-Read more about 2FA.
+For NMBU’s part, the authentication will take place by user name and password, then one-time code on SMS or App.

 Many have experienced attempts to fraud them in to give up the user name and password.
 When the user name and password are astray, criminals (hackers) can access NMBU systems and manipulate, delete, or copy out data.
 They may use the access to attack or abuse NMBU’s IT systems or to take over and send out fake emails from NMBU users.